 The maroon design is printed locally on a dark heather grey Bella+Canvas tri-blend shirt.

 Available online only.
 Please allow 7-10 days for delivery.
+Overnight shipping not available.

 Part of the Shibe Originals collection - designs by Philly artists and exclusively available at Shibe Vintage Sports.